wach128/cordova-plugin-health/README.md

 ### Mandatory Privacy Policy on Android

 A Privacy Policy must be present on Android in order for the app to be approved for distribution.
 The plugin includes a simple webview, with no JS activated, to show the Privacy Policy when requested.
 The Privacy Policy must be formatted as an HTML page (no JS) and placed as a file with name: `privacypolicy.html` under the `www` folder of the project (in other words, the webview loads the following URL: `file:///android_asset/www/privacypolicy.html`).
-It is possible to change that URL using the function setPrivacyPolicyURL().
-To test the Privacy Policy view, you can call launchPrivacyPolicy().
+It is possible to change that URL by changing the value inside the file `platforms/android/app/src/main/res/values/CordovaPluginHealthStrings.xml`.
+WARNING: I suspect that this file may get reset sometimes to its original value.
+There should be a way to modify it from config.xml using [edit-config](https://cordova.apache.org/docs/en/12.x/plugin_ref/spec.html#edit-config) but I was not able to make it work.
+Help is welcome.

 ### Manual setup in Capacitor (Ionic)